Only a few people in this world call me Mum, and to everyone else I ask,

 Let me paint the picture…

-At the start of a meeting everyone introduces themselves and shakes hands.
+At the start of a meeting everyone introduces themselves and shakes hands (in the good old days!).
 We have come together to discuss my son’s wheelchair positioning (for example).
 There is a company advisor, two therapists, a student, me and my son.
 Myself and the therapists have known each other for over a year.
 We speak on the phone, write emails, meet occasionally, then fifteen minutes into the appointment the therapist turns to the company advisor and says,

 “Mum thinks it would be a good idea if we change the footrest height.”

-She knows my name but choses not to use it.
+She knows my name but chooses not to use it.
 Part of me wants to swing round, look at the door and ask.

 “You’ve brought your mother to work?
 How quaint!”